About V K

-Madhavan is the Operations Director of A4e India Pvt Ltd. A4e or Action for Employment seeks to provide young people from low-income families with the information and skills to find employment.
+Madhavan is the Managing Director of A4e India Pvt Ltd. A4e or Action for Employment seeks to provide young people from low-income families with the information and skills to find employment.
 A4e also engages with employers to help reduce their attrition and to improve access to people for entry level jobs.

 Madhavan moved back to New Delhi in August 2012 after 8 years living and working in the Kumaun Himalayas as the Executive Director of the Central Himalayan Rural Action Group (Chirag), After moving back to New Delhi, Madhavan spent eight months as a Consultant to the High Level Committee on status of Women in India - a committee set up by the Government of India to prepare a report on the status of women in India by reviewing all existing government programmes, schemes and laws and submit recommendations on how to improve the status of women.